wrenger/snork/README.md

 ### Running tests & benchmarks

-There are multiple tests for the different modules that can be run as shown below.
+There are multiple tests for the different modules that can be run, as shown below.
 For more information on unit-testing in rust see https://doc.rust-lang.org/book/ch11-01-writing-tests.html.

 ```bash
 cargo test -- [--nocapture] [testname]
 ```

-There are a number of benchmark tests that ignored when running normal unit tests, because they have a longer runtime.
+There are several benchmarks that are ignored when running normal unit tests because they have a longer runtime.
-These test are executed with the release config that include a number of compiler and linker optimizations.
+They are executed with the release config with compiler and linker optimizations.

 ```bash
 cargo bench -- [testname]